tibipin/Invoice-Allocation-Tool-ARRIVA-DK-SE-CZ-SK/README.md

   The tool accesses the WINI website, with the credentials input by the user, and automatically downloads the reports based on the country the user is working for.
   - The tool downloads these reports in a temporary folder, merges them and performs calculations of the daily invoice backlog, inflow and processing performance.
 The merge and calculations are performed using the pandas module.
   - The tool also has a basic GUI created in tkinter so it can be easily be used by users which do not know python.
+  - The tool exports a .xlsm file (excel macro file) which allows the user to customize the daily task allocation as per the business requirements.
+For this purpose the VBA code behind the xlsm is not included in this repository as it contains business specific data.